oVirt/ovirt-site/source/feature/instance-types.html.md

 #### Design

+The following table enumerates all the fields involved and also how they are related to the entities.
+The specific columns means:

+*   **Avail**: available for the entity
+*   **Comm**: comment for the entity
+*   **Perms**: new permissions needed
+*   **Adv Only**: the new VM dialog will contain a button "Advanced Options".
+If the field is marked as Adv Only: Y than it is visible only after clicking this button
+*   **Basic User**: if the user is not an admin user, only the fields which are marked as Basic User: Y will be editable for him
+*   **Marked**: if Y, it means the field is "special" and if the user changes it, the instance type will change to "custom"
+*   **On Create**: default value when creating the VM

 | Field name                | Description                                  | Template | Image | Instance Type | VM    |
 |---------------------------|----------------------------------------------|----------|-------|---------------|-------|
 |                           |                                              | Avail    | Comm  | Avail         | Perms |